NuGet/NuGetGallery/README.md

 4. Set up the website!

     ```PS C:\Code\NuGetGallery> .\tools\Setup-DevEnvironment.ps1```

+5. If you would like to configure your gallery instance to use MSA/AAD, please follow the steps listed [here](https://github.com/NuGet/NuGetGallery/wiki/Configuring-MSA-AAD-for-your-on-prem-gallery-instance).

-5. Ensure the `NugetGallery` project is the StartUp Project and press `F5` to run the site!
+6. Ensure the `NugetGallery` project is the StartUp Project and press `F5` to run the site!
 That's it!

 When working with the gallery, e-mail messages are saved to the file system (under `~/App_Data`).
 You can use an SMTP server instead by editing `src\NuGetGallery\Web.Config` and adding a `Gallery.SmtpUri`